Login

 Once you start building a German team with the aim of international expansion - think 10+ employees - the local authorities may start to question why you haven’t set up a local entity or pay local corporate taxes.

-As you begin to push the threshold, it’s usually best to set up a more official local presence.
+As you begin to push the threshold, it’s usually best to set up a more official local presence in compliance with German employment law.

 Frankfurt cityscape